bw-young/BY-GIS/README.md

 # BY-GIS
-Brennan Young's GIS library (the parts of it I feel comfortable sharing, anyway).
+Brennan Young's GIS library.

+Note that this is an incomplete representation of all of my data files.
+Some code has not yet reached maturation, and some code is being used in active research and I won't release research-critical code without the approval of my colleagues.

 Yes, I put everything in the object's .hpp file.
 I get it, I'm doing in wrong, etc. etc., but linking .cpp and .hpp files gives me a headache, and I prefer to contain each object in one file.